xzhang1234/Design-Pattern/README.md

 - Intent:
 -- Extends functionality with composition
 - Implementation:
--- Extends and contains the extended class at the same time
+-- Decorator extends and contains the decorated component at the same time.
--- "Extend" makes sure the extending class is still the extended class
+-- "Extend" makes sure the decorator is still an instance of the decorated component class, and can be further decorated.
--- "Contain" keeps the original functionality of the extended class
+-- "Contain" makes delegation possible.
 12. Facade
+- Intent:
+-- Define and expose an easier interface
+- Implementation:
+--
 13. Adapter
 - Intent:
 -- Convert interface of a class to another